fwxs/twitter-hashtags/README.md

 >― Alan Turing

 # **Contributing**
 We love your input!
-We want to make contributing to this project as easy and transparent as possible, whether it's:
+We want to make contributions to this project as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code